 Please note that, with this new binarization, DM_CHROMA (4) uses 1 bin more than the original binarization, LM_CHROMA uses the same number of bins, while the other 6 remaining modes uses 1 less bin.

-For our current implementation, we have used three contexts (Table 2): red: context 1, blue: context 2, green: context 3, black: bypass coded.
+For our current implementation, we have used three contexts (Table 8.a): red: context 1, blue: context 2, green: context 3, black: bypass coded.
 Please note that the original chroma mode coding uses the same number of contexts (i.e., 3) as our proposal.

-Table 8 - Contexts for new binarization.
+Table 8.a - Contexts for new binarization.